GuyBaele/SpreadGL/README.md

 ## Animation examples in spread.gl
 In the 'inputdata' folder, you can find all the required input files for our 3 examples in the manuscript.
-We also provide animated videos for them by recording the screen on Mac using Screenshot.
+We also provide example output videos by recording the screen on Mac using Screenshot.

 ### SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England
 1. Process the tree file using the following command: